ohm-en/ohm.one-tutorials/basic-sandboxie-tutorial.md

 OpenFilePath=<your-vault>
 ClosedFilePath=<BlockNetDevices>,InternetAccessDevices
 ```

+(Note, I may update the ini from time to time.
+Consider checking back every so often.)

 # *Important*
 Any applications launched from Obsidian (Firefox, File Explorer, etc) will be launched in the same sandbox.
 You made want to consider transferring the applications to the same sandbox, so your configurations stick.